erawijantari/nextflow_MGExercise/README.md

 1. prepare the databse needed and create the full database sheet of tools you want to use

 	- for metaphlan4 puhti followed set-up here: https://docs.csc.fi/apps/metaphlan/
+	- for kraken2 you can download database from here: https://benlangmead.github.io/aws-indexes/k2 for example we want to use the PlusPF database from 2022-09-265, execute `wget https://genome-idx.s3.amazonaws.com/kraken/k2_pluspf_20221209.tar.gz` and unzip  the file using `tar -xvzf k2_pluspf_20221209.tar.gz`in the directory of interest
 	- cretae the database sheet:
 		- exam_config/database.csv